EgoAleSum/pycon2018-labs/cognitive-services-face-api/hol.md

 ## Prerequisites

-Using the Face API requires a key, which is provided later on in this lab.
+The key required to use the Face API is provided for you.

+**OPTIONAL**
-To create a free key of your own, go to [https://portal.azure.com](https://portal.azure.com), select the Face API and follow the instructions to create your Face API key.
+If you would rather go through the process of creating a free key, go to [https://portal.azure.com](https://portal.azure.com) and use the provided Azure Credentials to log in.
+Select the Face API and follow the instructions to create your Face API key.
 Then use the endpoint and the key from the portal.

 In the example below, we'll be using the `requests` library to make queries using a Jupyter Notebook.